-In a historically significant move, Colorado will become the first state in the U.S to require all state and local government websites to meet a set of yet-to-be-determined accessibility standards.
+In a historically significant move, Colorado will become the first state in the U.S. to require all state and local government websites to meet a set of yet-to-be-determined accessibility standards.

-Until now, the ADA and Section 508 have been the laws championing the cause of the web accessibility and rights of disabled people at large.
+Until now, the ADA and Section 508 have been the laws championing the cause of web accessibility and the rights of disabled people at large.

-Although state laws protect the rights of people with disabilities are common, Colorado claims to be the first state to digitize those laws.
+Although state laws protecting the rights of people with disabilities are common, Colorado claims to be the first state to digitize those laws.
 Only 3% of more than 700 city websites met industry standards on PCs and mobile devices, according to a study by OpenCities and Monsido.